 Step 1 – Download PCSX2 Files

-Next, create a folder called ‘pcsx2‘ in your RetroArch ‘system‘ folder.
+- Next, create a folder called ‘pcsx2‘ in your RetroArch ‘system‘ folder.
 (This can be found in your RetroArch installation directory).
-Open the pcsx2 folder and leave it open as we will need to copy some files to it next.
+Open the pcsx2 folder and leave it open as you will need to copy some files to it next.

-Go back to the folder where you extracted the portable version of PCSX2 a moment ago and run the PCSX2 application and go through the few initial setup steps, this will then create a bunch of folders in the PCSX2 portable installation directory that we will need.
+- Go back to the folder where you extracted the portable version of PCSX2 a moment ago and run the PCSX2 application and go through the few initial setup steps, this will then create a bunch of folders in the PCSX2 portable installation directory that you will need.

 Step 2 – Download PS2 BIOS File

 The RetroArch PS2 core on RetroArch requires the use of a PS2 BIOS file so it can boot up games.
 The RetroArch documentation for PCSX2 core (now known as LRPS2) provides details on the BIOS files required:

 - If you do not have the BIOS files yet, you will need to search online for ‘ps2 scph bios‘.
 You will then need to find a site to download PS2 BIOS files from.
 You can choose from either Japanese, European or USA BIOS files, but other regional BIOS files are also available.

 - Once you have got your desired region PS2 BIOS, you will need to copy it to the ‘RetroArch/system/pcsx2/bios/‘ folder.

 Step 3 – Download The ‘PCSX2’ (LRPS2) Core In RetroArch

 - Next launch RetroArch and select ‘Load Core‘.
 (Note – Your RetroArch theme may differ from the one I am using, but don’t worry, the process is still the same).